-Employees called to serve on a jury, or subpoenaed to appear in court due to or because of their position with the school district, on a day when they are scheduled to report to work, shall remit payment received by the court to the district, excluding amounts paid for mileage, and receive their regular daily rate.
+Employees called to serve on a jury, or subpoenaed to appear in court due to or because of their position with the school district, on a day when they are scheduled to report to work should enter their absence in the district's absence tracking system.
+If the service is 3 days or less, the employee is allowed to keep the full payment received by the court and will receive their regular daily rate.
+If the service is more than 3 days, the employee shall provide documentation showing the amount received from the court for the full duration.
+The employee's check will be reduced by the amount paid for all days served, excluding the mileage, and they will receive their regular daily rate.